 The lease, residency agreement, or other written agreement may not modify the individual rights protected under Rules AAA and BBB, such as (a) by imposing individualized terms that modify these conditions or (b) by requiring individuals to comply with house rules or resident handbooks that modify everyone’s rights.

-Providers must engage in documented efforts to resolve problems and meet residents’ care needs before seeking to move or discharge individuals.
-Providers must have a substantial reason for seeking any move/termination (e.g., protection of someone’s health/safety), and minor personal conflicts do not meet this threshold.
+Providers must engage in documented efforts to resolve problems and meet residents’ care needs before seeking to move individuals or asking them to leave.
+Providers must have a substantial reason for seeking any move/eviction (e.g., protection of someone’s health/safety), and minor personal conflicts do not meet this threshold.

-A violation of a lease or residency agreement that leads to a discharge must include at least 30 days’ notice to the individual (or, if authorized, their guardian or other legal representative).
+A violation of a lease or residency agreement that leads to a notice to leave must include at least 30 days’ notice to the individual (or, if authorized, their guardian or other legal representative).

 If an individual has not moved out after the end of a 30-day (or longer) notice period, the provider may not act on its own to evict the individual until the individual has had the opportunity to pursue and complete any applicable grievance, complaint, dispute resolution, and/or court processes, including obtaining a final decision on any appeal, request for reconsideration, or further review that may be available.

-A provider may not discharge an individual who has nowhere else to live.
+A provider may not require an individual who has nowhere else to live to leave the setting.

 Section A does not apply to children under age 18.